Predicting Customer Churn using Machine Learning and AI

 Predicting the probability of churn doesn’t tell us anything about causality (in fact causality is a very difficult thing to model accurately).
 But I would suggest trying a few interventions on the customers that we know are likely to churn, to see if there’s anything we can do to influence them.

 For example, we can take the 1000 most likely to churn customers and split them randomly into two groups of 500 people each, which we will call “control” and “treatment”.
 We can send the 500 people in the treatment group a voucher offering a 50% discount, and the 500 control group receive nothing.
-This approach is called an A/B test.
+This approach is called an A/B test (you can read more in our article on A/B testing).

 If the group was on average 90% likely to churn, we would expect 450 people in the control group to churn in our time period.
 If the voucher causes the churn rate to drop to 80% in the treatment group, we would have retained 50 extra customers, and the extra retention would have just covered the money lost by offering the 50% discount.